 Prior to starting a clinical experience in an agency or office, nursing students at SLU must complete a formal contract or letter of agreement.
 In some instances, it may take up to three months to obtain approval, so plan accordingly.

 Each preceptor also needs to be approved prior to beginning a clinical experience.
 Contact Kari Elbe at email@example.com or 314-977-8904 for assistance.

 All nursing students must be compliant with University guidelines for immunizations, background checks, HIPAA, bloodborne pathogens and authorization to release forms prior to beginning clinical practicums.

-By the end of the NURS 5810, you will demonstrate competencies in a majority of the specialties and subspecialties within the hospital environment, including: cardiology, pulmonology, gastrointestinal, orthopedics, emergency medicine, palliative care, geriatric care, surgical care, intensive care, hemoncology, renal, endocrine and neurology.
+*By the end of the NURS 5810 the AGACNP student will be able to demonstrate competencies in a majority of the specialties and subspecialties within the hospital environment: (cardiology, pulmonology, orthopedics, emergency medicine, palliative care, geriatric care, surgical care, intensive care, hematology-oncology, renal, endocrine, neurology.
+Infectious disease).

 Your clinical hours must be distributed in a way that represents the populations of multiple care settings served by the specialty.
 By the end of NUR 5810, you should be able to demonstrate competencies in all the clinical areas below.